-The results should be interpreted in relation to the sites City Centre location where high density development is encouraged.
-The facades of the residential buildings around the site were assessed.
+The results should be interpreted in relation to the site's City Centre location where high density development is encouraged.
+A total of 523 windows serving 303 rooms within the three surrounding properties of Castlegate, Citygate and Castle Quay have been assessed for daylight.
 Overall the impacts can be summarised as follows: